 Depositphotos is an international photo and video bank founded in 2009 by the Ukrainian businessman Dmitry Sergeev.
-The company has attracted substantial investments on several occasions, from TMT Investments and the European Bank of Reconstruction and Development.
-Today the Depositphotos file collection includes more than 67 million images and videos, and the company itself is present in about twenty markets around the world.
+Today the Depositphotos file collection includes more than 67 million images and videos.
+The company itself is present in about twenty markets around the world.

-Depositphotos has already been localized into twenty languages, and work is underway on another two languages and project versions: Thai and Indonesian.
-The photo bank team decided to go over to an automated translation system about two years ago, and since then five internal projects have been managed using Lokalise: the site itself, photo bank mobile apps, the Crello online graphical editor, the Lightfield photo studio portal, and social media publications.
+Depositphotos has already been localized into twenty languages.
+The photo bank team decided to move to an automated translation system about two years ago.
+Since then five internal projects have been managed using Lokalise: the website itself, photo bank mobile apps, the Crello online graphical editor, the Lightfield photo studio portal and social media publications.

 The actual idea of using Lokalise arose when Depositphotos’ CEO read about the platform and found it interesting.
-Tatiana points out that the desire for a new, integrated localization system coincided remarkably closely with what they found out about Lokalise, while the service’s price quote was entirely satisfactory.
+The desire for an integrated localization system coincided with what they found out about Lokalise, while the service’s price quote was entirely satisfactory.